JMiah26/JMiah26/README.md

 - UI design and accessibility-focused thinking
 - Creative development through both personal and university projects

-I am also part of the **Game Development Society** at the University of Greenwich and regularly practice 3D modelling in my own time while continuing to build my skills for a future career in the games industry.

 ## Tools & Skills

 - **3D Modelling:** Autodesk Maya